Purchase College is committed to ensuring all web applications and software are accessible to all visitors.

 SUNY Policy states that all software/hardware should be accessible and be used in the best accessible manner.

 Web2 Access has been developed as a product of the Online Accessibility SUNY FACT2 task group who was charged with identifying competencies and skill sets related to online accessibility and provide professional development opportunities for SUNY, along with developing and recommending guidelines for software and educational resources (OERs, Web tools, publisher content, etc.) that may be purchased or recommended by the campus to ensure accessibility to meet Section 508 compliance.

 VPAT (Voluntary Product Accessibility Template)

-Ask publishers/software vendors to complete a Voluntary Product Accessibility Template (VPAT).
-Recommend that VPAT be on file for campus to use if purchasing on own.
+Ask publishers/software vendors to provide (or complete and provide) a VPAT.
 Verify the version of software and date when template was completed.
 Please provide VPAT to the Accessibility Committee for review.

 Accessible Application Methods

 Web sites and applications use various tags to ensure all content is accessible to everyone.
 If you follow all the how to guides in this section you would cover most of these solutions.
 Web applications and widgets have a few extra issues you would not normally see and that is the “focus of the user” as noted on the Keyboard Accessibility page, must follow the same logical order for everyone using the application.

 ARIA: Accessible Rich Internet Applications

 Currently certain functionality used in Web sites is not available to some users with disabilities, especially people who rely on screen readers and people who cannot use a mouse.
 WAI-ARIA addresses these accessibility challenges, for example, by defining new ways for functionality to be provided to assistive technology.
 With WAI-ARIA, developers can make advanced Web applications accessible and usable to people with disabilities.